 Add your chopped onion and chopped bell pepper (or celery).
 Add the salt and sugar.

-Simmer 10 minutes.
+Simmer the tomato mixture 10 minutes.
 Stir frequently to avoid burning.
 At first, the mix will be chunky with pieces of tomato.
 By the time it is heated through, however, your tomatoes will be soft and saucy.

 Pour hot stewed tomatoes into hot jars, leaving 1/2-inch headspace.
-Add lemon juice to each jar (1 Tbsp. per pint or 2 Tbsp. per quart.)
+Add lemon juice to each jar (1 Tablespoon per pint or 2 Tablespoons per quart.)

 Wipe the rims clean, remove any air bubbles and place your lids.